5 min read

 It’s essential to engage with internal business teams from other functional areas to understand how their processes and requests can be better managed and more closely aligned with their KPIs—and ultimately support a cohesive customer journey.

 These jointly refined processes should then be used to drive your eCommerce platform initiative.
-Here are some key teams eCommerce needs to work with to make replatforming a business success.
+Here are some key teams eCommerce needs to work with to make replatforming a success.

 Marketing